Highpoint2000/LiveMap/README.md

 - Click on the web server's frequency display to quickly jump to the previous frequency or toggle between two frequencies, press and hold the left mouse button to deactivate/activate the display
 - For authenticated station: Click TX Location to directly open the fmscan.org website with more information (FMSCAN login required)
 - To use the FMLIST logbook direct link feature, please enter your OMID in the header of the script!
+- If the PSTRotator function is activated in the header, you can rotate the rotor in that direction by clicking on the station name

 ## History:

+### v2.3

+- Minor design adjustments
+- Added a direct link for an entry in the FMLIST logbook (enter your OMID in the header of the script!)

 ### v2.2a